-As a new student you will need to deposit \$400 with a completed application in order to reserve housing for either the fall or spring semesters.
-Because residence hall space is limited, you will be encouraged to submit your housing application and deposit at the earliest possible date, to make sure you will have a room waiting for you.
-One-half of the deposit (\$200) will be refunded if you write to cancel the reservation before July 1 of the fall semester and December 1 of the spring semester.
-No refunds can be granted after the refund deadline dates.
+As a new student you must make a \$420 nonrefundable deposit with a completed residence hall application in order to reserve housing for either the fall or spring semester.
+Because residence hall space is limited, you are encouraged to submit your housing application and deposit early to give you a wide choice of room options.

-As a continuing student interested in reserving housing, you will be asked to make a non-refundable deposit of \$100.
+As a continuing student interested in reserving housing, you will be required to make a non-refundable deposit of \$210.